benjvi/seven-ways-to-install-cert-manager/3-tanzu-package/README.md

 `tanzu package install cert-manager.tce.vmware.com --config cert-manager.tce.vmware.com-values.yaml --namespace default`

 This always generates an `InstalledPackage` and a `ServiceAccount`.
 Because we specified `--config` a `Secret` is generated too.
 So, we can use this `tanzu package install` command to generate manifests that we can apply in a GitOps workflow. `generate-deploy.sh` shows how to do this.
+Once generated, we can deploy the manifests with a regular `kubectl apply -f deploy/`.

 In this case, we used the package config to specify a custom namespace to deploy into.
 As per [this slack thread](https://vmware.slack.com/archives/C01BJMUJK19/p1621605114154400) the namespace needs to be set to "cert-manager" otherwise the installed package won't work.